dtcenter/MET/docs/Users_Guide/config_options.rst

 ----------------

-The "grid_weight_flag" specifies how grid weighting should be applied during the computation of contingency tables (CTC, MCTC, PCT, NBRCTC), partial sums (SL1L2, SAL1L2, VL1L2, VAL1L2), and statistics (CNT, CTS, MCTS, PSTD, PRC, PJC, ECLV, NBRCNT, and NBRCTS).
+The "grid_weight_flag" specifies how grid weighting should be applied during the computation of contingency tables (CTC, MCTC, PCT, and NBRCTC), partial sums (SL1L2, SAL1L2, VL1L2, and VAL1L2), and statistics (CNT, CTS, MCTS, PSTD, PRC, PJC, ECLV, NBRCNT, and NBRCTS).
 It is meant to account for grid box area distortion and is often applied to global Lat/Lon grids.
 It is only applied for grid-to-grid verification in Grid-Stat and Ensemble-Stat and is not applied for grid-to-point